 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-Our operations to date have been limited primarily to organizing and staffing our company and conducting research and development activities for beloranib, ZGN-1061, ZGN-839, ZGN-1258, and additional MetAP2 inhibitors.
+Our operations to date have been limited primarily to organizing and staffing our company and conducting research and development activities for ZGN-1061, ZGN-1258, ZGN-1345, beloranib, ZGN-839 and additional MetAP2 inhibitors.
 We have never generated any revenue from product sales.
 We have not obtained regulatory approvals for any of our product candidates.

 Since our inception and until July 2016, we focused substantially all of our efforts and financial resources on developing beloranib, which was in Phase 3 clinical development for our lead indication of the treatment of hyperphagia and obesity in patients with PWS and Phase 2 clinical development for the treatment of obesity in patients with hypothalamic injury-associated obesity, or HIAO.
 In December 2015, the FDA put the beloranib IND application on full clinical hold.
 Due to the uncertainties, costs and risks associated with the development of beloranib, in July 2016, we suspended further development of beloranib and directed our efforts and financial resources to developing ZGN-1061.
 In October 2016, we suspended our development of ZGN-839 in order to focus all of our resources to developing ZGN-1061 and the discovery and development of novel and highly differentiated MetAP2 inhibitors.
-In 2018, we announced that we are returning to the rare metabolic disease space with a second highly optimized MetAP2 development candidate, ZGN-1258, targeting an initial indication of PWS.
+In early 2018, we announced that we are returning to the rare metabolic disease space with a second highly optimized MetAP2 development candidate, ZGN-1258, targeting an initial indication of PWS.
+In March 2019, we suspended our plans to file an IND for ZGN-1258 in order to evaluate ZGN-1258 following an unexpected finding in muscle tissue in rodent toxicology studies.